 The job of the search engines was to crawl the websites and try to revise their code of algorithms in the pursuit of providing quality search results.
 On the other side, site owners found tactics to create advantages and fool the algorithms in order to get their website ranked higher.

 From 1994 until 2007 the internet world was very unsettled.
-Nobody cared and the mental attitutude was a “free for all” or anything is acceptible.
+Nobody cared and the mental attitude was a “free for all” or anything is acceptable.

 Like everybody else I never took the search engines seriously.
 Even though the search engines had rules, rules were meant to be broken and users were not penalized.
 It became a game of cat (search engines) hunting down the mice (wrong doer’s).